1 New COVID Death, 48 New Cases

-There has been one new COVID death since Monday and 48 new COVID cases in Saline County.
+There have been 48 new COVID cases and one new death since Friday in Saline County.

 The best way to stop the spread of COVID-19 and thus prevent mutation of the virus is: